Natural fiber

-Natural fibers or natural fibres (see spelling differences) are fibers that are produced by geological processes, or from the bodies of plants or animals.
+Natural fibers or natural fibres (see spelling differences) are fibers that are produced by geological processes or obtained from the bodies of plants or animals.
 They can be used as a component of composite materials, where the orientation of fibers impacts the properties.
 Natural fibers can also be matted into sheets to make paper or felt.

 The earliest evidence of humans using fibers is the discovery of wool and dyed flax fibers found in a prehistoric cave in the Republic of Georgia that date back to 36,000 BP.
 Natural fibers can be used for high-tech applications, such as composite parts for automobiles and medical supplies.
 Compared to composites reinforced with glass fibers, composites with natural fibers have advantages such as lower density, better thermal insulation, and reduced skin irritation.
-Further, unlike glass fibers, natural fibers can be broken down by bacteria once they are no longer used.
+Furthermore, unlike glass fibers, natural fibers can be broken down by bacteria once they are no longer used.
+Natural fibers are generally renewable and biodegradable, and they tend to decompose faster than synthetic fibers, although decomposition rates and environmental impacts vary by fiber type.

 Natural fibers are good water absorbents and can be found in various textures.
 Cotton fibers made from the cotton plant, for example, produce fabrics that are light in weight, soft in texture, and which can be made in various sizes and colors.
 Clothes made of natural fibers such as cotton are often preferred over clothing made of synthetic fibers by people living in hot and humid climates.